aquemos/Super-Cashier/README.md

 - Allow customers to clear the entire shopping cart.
 - Display the contents of the shopping cart.
 - Calculate the total purchase price, including applicable discounts.
 The discount rules are as follows:
   + If the total purchase amount exceeds Rp.
-200,000, apply a 5% discount.
+200,000, apply 5% discount.
   + If the total purchase amount exceeds Rp.
-300,000, apply an 8% discount.
+300,000, apply 8% discount.
   + If the total purchase amount exceeds Rp.
-500,000, apply a 10% discount.
+500,000, apply 10% discount.
 - Provide error messages for user input errors.

 ## Flowchart